 A business model clearly describes the reason for which an organization produces, delivers, and captures societal value, in various cultural, economic, technological or other contexts.
-The process of business model evolution and development is known as a business model innovation and is part of strategic business planning.
+The process of business model evolution and development is known as a business model innovation and is part of strategic business planning when one wants to launch a business.
 A business model includes five distinct sections: identifying the customer/problem; defining the product or service offering; identifying the marketplace; and creating a financial plan.

 The five sections address three primary issues: identifying the customers, the market, and the marketplace, developing a financial plan, and finally, delivering the product or service.

 Each section is further divided into sub-sections, each addressing a different aspect of each issue.

 Some business models include one or more of the following components.
 These include providing quality customer service, creating a quality product or service, driving growth, extending customer service, and building loyalty.
 Examples of components often found in businesses include the first two topics.
 Many businesses have the ability to build quality customer service by keeping their employees motivated and committed.
 Creating a quality product or service also allows businesses to build loyalty by continually providing their valued products or services to current customers.